slycedzn/Nebula/README.md

 # Known Bugs

-- The floating bars will go back up, then down to its modified position when leaving the settings tab.
+- **The floating bars will go back up, then down to its modified position when leaving the settings tab.**

+**If you find any bugs or elements with uncolored parts, please notify me.**

 # Disclaimer